StanfordSpezi/.github/profile/README.md

 ### Stanford Spezi

 [Spezi](https://github.com/StanfordSpezi/Spezi) is an open-source framework for rapid development of modern, interoperable digital health applications.
 It is built on an ecosystem of modules that exchange data using health standards such as HL7® FHIR®.

-> [!NOTE]
-> Stanford Spezi can be used to build mobile applications (iOS and Android), web services to store health data and interface with electronic health records, and web frontend applications.
+Spezi can be used to build mobile applications (iOS and Android), web services to store health data and interface with electronic health records, and web frontend applications.
 All use a common set of modules to simplify software development and improve reusability across systems.

-> [!TIP]
-> **Interested in vibe coding with Spezi?** [SpeziVibe](https://github.com/StanfordSpezi/SpeziVibe) provides a set of skills you can install into your favorite AI coding agent to walk you through the full process of planning and building a digital health app with Spezi.
+[SpeziVibe](https://github.com/StanfordSpezi/SpeziVibe) provides a set of skills you can install into your favorite AI coding agent to walk you through the full process of planning and building a digital health app with Spezi.

-The following modules provide an overview of patient- and user-facing functionalities that can be implemented with Spezi to support research studies, electronic health record integration, and artificial intelligence–enabled systems:
+The following are examples of patient- and user-facing functionalities that can be implemented with Spezi on Apple Platforms to support research studies, electronic health record integration, and AI–enabled systems:

 <table style="width: 80%">
   <tr>